Pauline-Devictor/LittlePrincess/README.md

 TMP Essentials : Just open the MainMenu Scene and unity will ask you if you want to download it.
 Cinemachine : Go to Window -> Package Manager, Select the Unity Registry and in the search bar enter "Cinemachine".
 The you can enjoy the experience by starting at Main Menu scene.

+To Play with "ZQSD" or "WASD" go to Edit -> Project Settings -> Input, then you can change the mapping of the Horizontal and Vertical Input